The-Organizers/The-Organizers/The-Conversation.md

 Would it help if you could talk to the person who gave it to us?

-Absolutely!
+>Absolutely!
 I just assumed this was collected from a transmission.
 Not from a spy.

 Then I will arrange it.
 But when you leave the embassy, do not talk to anyone.
 If you speak they will know you are Chinese.
 We don't want that.
 People will address you by "David" and just do as you are told.

 "Have you ever been to the horse races in Hong Kong?"

-"Yes, but it's been many years."
+>Yes, but it's been many years.

 "Your tea is getting cold.
 You better drink it while it's warm."